Howland Literary is located at 115 West 29th Street, 3rd Floor, New York, NY 10001.

 Howland Literary was founded in the fall of 2018 by Carrie Howland after two years with Empire Literary and eleven with Donadio & Olson.
 Howland seeks to represent authors who have been marginalized within the publishing industry, and we are looking for diverse voices, #ownvoices, and LGBTQ+ writers especially.

 Carrie holds a B.A. in English and Creative Writing from Albion College, where she was the Poetry Editor of The Albion Review.
 Her poetry has appeared in various literary journals and magazines.

 In her spare time, Carrie volunteers as a foster for a local dog rescue and is an active member of the Junior League.
 Her passions include music, pop culture, and the Midwest.

 For non-submission inquiries, she can also be reached at email@example.com

 Before pivoting into publishing, Cassie Mannes Murray was a high school teacher for six years and ran an infamous book blog known as Books & Bowel Movements where she worked with many brands, including several publishing houses and indie presses.

 She holds a B.A. in English and Creative Writing from North Carolina State University, and is working on her MFA at UNCW in creative nonfiction.
 She currently does design for Ecotone and Lookout Books, and her writing has been supported by the Shannon Morton Fellowship and Kenyon Writers Workshop.
 At Raleigh Review, she is the Book Review Editor, Social Media Coordinator, and Accountant.
-She is working on a lyric essay collection about the strange and odd particularities of the south, pertaining to women, and her work is forthcoming in Passages North, The Rumpus, and HobartPulp.
+She is working on a lyric essay collection about the strange and odd particularities of the south, pertaining to women, and her work can be found in Passages North, The Rumpus, and HobartPulp.
 Her website with her work and portfolio can be found here.

 For non-submission inquiries, she can be reached at email@example.com